g-andrade/deigma/README.md

     timestamp](http://erlang.org/doc/man/erlang.html#monotonic_time-0),
     in native units, at which the event was registered

-In this scenario, whathever your function returns (or throws) will be what `deigma:ask` returns (or throws.)
+In this scenario, whatever your function returns (or throws) will be what `deigma:ask` returns (or throws.)

 #### License